Magdalen College, Oxford: Accommodation

 Holywell Ford, as seen from Addison's Walk.
 Holywell Ford house and annexes are used as accommodation for graduate students.

-Undergraduate students of the college are guaranteed accommodation during term for their entire degree, typically in St Swithun's Quad and Longwall Quad in their first year and "inside-walls" in the Cloister, St Swithun's Quad, the New Building and in houses on the High Street and Longwall Street in subsequent years.
+Undergraduate students of the College are guaranteed accommodation during term for their entire degree, typically in St Swithun's Quad and Longwall Quad in their first year and "inside-walls" in the Cloister, St Swithun's Quad, the New Building and in houses on the High Street and Longwall Street in subsequent years.
 Graduate students are guaranteed at least two years of accommodation.
 Unlike undergraduates, graduates are not required to move out between terms and typically live "outside walls", including in Holywell Ford, the Daubeny Laboratory, and Professor's House.

-Accommodation charges are inclusive of heating, power, and internet access, and weekly cleaning by the college scouts (housekeepers), but do not include catering.
+Accommodation charges are inclusive of heating, power, and internet access, and weekly cleaning by the College scouts (housekeepers), but do not include catering.
 Three cafeteria-style meals a day are served in the hall, and other food is available in the Old Kitchen Bar.

 In addition to a dinner cafeteria service served in the hall, four Formal Halls are held a week during term time.
 These are three-course sit-down dinners and require college members to wear their gowns.
 Additional banquets commemorate special occasions, including the Restoration Dinner.

 Events and societies

 Magdalen College dining hall, where students can eat meals, also hosts regular formal banquets.

-The body of undergraduate and graduate students are known as the junior and middle common rooms (JCR and MCR) respectively.
+The bodies of undergraduate and graduate students are known as the junior and middle common rooms (JCR and MCR), and respectively.
 They each elect committees of students annually to organise welfare events, socials, and banquets.

 In addition to clubs and societies associated with the Oxford University Student Union operated at the university level, Magdalen members may also participate in several college societies.
 The Atkin Society and the Sherrington Society are two subject-specific societies, for law students and medicine students respectively.
 They organise talks and social events.
 The Atkin society is named for lawyer James Atkin, Baron Atkin, a former demy at Magdalen, and also organises annually a Christmas Dinner for its members, moot court presided over by a guest judge, and summer garden party.
 The Sherrington Society is named after Nobel laureate Sir Charles Scott Sherrington, former Waynflete Professor of Physiology.
 The college also has a poetry discussion forum called the Florio Society, named for 16th century college alumnus John Florio.

 A number of other societies put on events throughout the year.
 These include the Magdalen Players, a drama society; the Magdalen Music Society; and the Magdalen Film Society, which screens films during term time in the Grove Auditorium.
 The Magdalen College Music Society is a chapter of the Oxford University Music Society and incorporates a non-auditioned mixed choir, a chamber orchestra, and a saxophone ensemble.
 The society performs recitals in college on Thursdays during term time.

 The Magdalen College Trust is an independent charity that is funded by annual subscriptions from students and fellows.
-It encourages college members to engage in charity work, and funds charitable causes.
+It encourages college members to engage in charity work and funds charitable causes.